wso2-attic/ballerina-integrator/README.md

 ```
 #### Add database configurations to the `ballerina.conf` file
-We can use `ballerina.conf` file is to provide external configurations to Ballerina programs.
+We can use `ballerina.conf` file to provide external configurations to Ballerina programs.
 Since this guide has MySQL database integration, we need to provide the database connection properties to the ballerina program via `ballerina.cof` file.
 This configuration file will have the following fields,
 ```
 DATABASE_HOST = localhost